Chemical Kinetics-NCERT Solutions

 The temperature effect on the rate constant can be represented quantitatively by Arrhenius equation,

-where, is the rate constant,
+where, k is the rate constant,

 A is the Arrhenius factor or the frequency factor,